spatialos/UnrealGDK/SpatialGDK/Documentation/content/singleton-actors.md

 Before you begin to use Singleton Actors across your game world, review the following high-level procedure.
 See each section for more details:

 1. [Define Singleton Actors](#defining-singleton-actors): Manually tag an Unreal C++ class or an Unreal Blueprint class with the relevant attributes to be a Public Singleton Actor or Private Singleton Actor.
-2. [Spawn Singleton Actors](#spawning-singleton-actors): Write code to spawn Singleton Actors on server-worker instances at runtime.
+1. [Spawn Singleton Actors](#spawning-singleton-actors): Understand how Singleton Actors are spawned on server-worker instances at runtime.

 In addition, learn about how SpatialOS can [manage Singleton Actors](#managing-singleton-actors) to ensure that there is only ever one instance of an entity that represents a Singleton Actor, and to ensure data is replicated properly.